WSU-kduncan/ceg3120-LaceyDelaney/project4/README.md

 4. **_Webserver 1 & 2 configuration & documentation requirements_**
    - How set up a webserver
      - What file(s) were modified & their location

+      In /var/www/html I modified the index.html for each webserver with the index files provided in the project write up.
      - What configuration(s) were set (if any)

+     No configurations were set for this step

      - Where site content files were located (and why)

+     /var/www/html because it is the default location for apache2

      - How to restart the service after a configuration change

+     sudo systemctl restart apache2

      - Resources used (websites)
+     No websites, referred back to lecture recordings

 5. From the browser, when connecting to the proxy server, take two screenshots.
    - one screenshot that shows content from "server 1"
    - one screenshot that shows content from "server 2"